yannistze/Database-Project/README.md

 # Database Project

-"Museum Events Recomenndation System for New York City using Flask in Python"
+"Museum Events Recommendation System for New York City using Flask in Python"